Software Development: Software Development Models

 There are several different software development life cycle Models aimed at improving programmer productivity and software quality.
 The development team should adopt the most appropriate Model for their projects.

 Of course there must also be effective project management to ensure that expectations are met for functionality, cost and delivery.

 Software Development: The Waterfall Model

-The waterfall Model is where the developers follow these phases:
+The waterfall Model is the traditional software development life cycle.
+This is where the developers follow these phases:

 - Requirements analysis